LendUp: Mission Lane asset sale

 In December 2021, as a result of deceptive marketing and fair lending violations, LendUp was fined $100,000 by The U.S. Consumer Financial Protection Bureau.
 Additionally, the company was required to stop issuing new loans and stop attempts to collect on certain loans.
 The action was taken to resolve a September 2021 lawsuit that alleged LendUp practiced illegal and deceptive marketing in violation of the 2016 finding.
 It ceased loan operations in January 2022.
+On May 8, 2024, the CFPB announced the distribution of nearly $40 million to affected consumers.